 - 46. Religion dominated every aspect of life in Quarriers.
 The three main avenues in the Village were called Faith, Hope and Love and there was Praise and Church Road called Hell's Road by the children. - 47.
 We attended Zion Church three-times a week Sunday morning, Sunday evening and Wednesday evening.
 Attending it wasn't optional and we walked to it regardless of the weather as it was the only way to get there.
 Quarriers didn't have a bus service!
 Cottage 43 was easily half-a-mile from church and I can recall many times sitting in our pew cold and wet.
-(Map of Quarrier's Village enclosed showing our route to Zion Church). - were devoutly religious.
+(Map of Quarrier's Village enclosed showing our route to Zion Church). - 48.
+Along with and and and and and and and I was a member of the Scripture Union.
+I also joined the Boy's Brigade which was run by Mr. CCY the plumber.
+Mr. Mackinley a popular House Father and his assistant took us cross-country running almost every Saturday.
+I joined in every activity I could to get me away from 43. - 49.
+QBAQBB were devoutly religious.
 They constantly reminded us we were sinners and would go to Hell unless we believed in Jesus and were Saved.
 It was religious bullying frightening children into believing in God.
-But only a Protestant God! - One day, I told my mother had been Roman Catholic and recited the Hail Mary prayers she taught me.
-Next morning, Mr. GBA found out and literally dragged me into the Playroom.
+But only a Protestant God! - 50.
+One day, I told my mother had been Roman Catholic and recited the Hail Mary prayers she taught me.
+Next morning, Mr. QBA found out and literally dragged me into the Playroom.
 Red-faced and spluttering, he shook me violently and yelled, "Don't ever mention that nonsense in this house again."
 It was the angriest I'd ever seen him and a very frightening experience.
-When Mrs came in to find out what was happening, he told her to get out.
+When Mrs QNG came in to find out what was happening, he told her to get out.

-'s death
+death